danachen/Javascript/SCOPE.md

 ```
 * In this example, `eatSandwich` only cares about the variable `sandwich` within its scope at definition time, it  closes over this value at definition and retains access to it, even when called from another scope
 * Thus the importance of defining closure at function definition versus function invocation
-* With lexical scoping(versus dynamic scoping), the functino would not look through the call-stack for the necessary var
+* With lexical scoping(versus dynamic scoping), the function would not look through the call-stack for the necessary var